Timely Warning Procedures

 The safety of our students, staff and faculty is paramount to Middlesex Community College.
 The college has created a three-tier, Emergency Management Team consisting of more than 100 administrators to oversee all operations on campus, both during a crisis as well as in the planning and preparedness stages.

 The Emergency Management Team shall be responsible for the activation of a Middlesex Community College Emergency Alert when an incident is reported to the team and rises to the level of a required widespread communication.
 The Emergency Management Team shall determine if there is a significant emergency or dangerous situation, determine the appropriate community members that should receive the notification, determine the content of the notification and initiate the notification system.

 Every effort will be made to distribute the alert in a timely manner; however each release is subject to the availability of accurate information concerning the incident and if releasing information will compromise efforts to assist a victim or to contain, respond to or otherwise mitigate the emergency.
 Alerts are distributed to faculty, students and staff through a variety of sources, including text messaging, phone calls, social media, or email.

-Middlesex Community College tests the Emergency Alert System annually, which may be announced or unannounced.
+Middlesex Community College tests the Emergency Alert System annually, which may be announced or unannounced and may be limited to a small portion of the staff.
 Community members are encouraged to read these procedures in advance so they are prepared.